IBMTechSales/klp-think2022-labs/1161-RuntimeModernization/README.md

 ## Build image (Hands-on)

 1. Go back to your terminal to check the build you started earlier.

     You should see the following message if the image was built successfully.
 Please wait if it's still building:

     ```
     Successfully tagged default-route-openshift-image-registry.apps.demo.ibmdte.net/apps/cos:latest
     ```

-2. Validate that the image is in the repository via the command line:
+2. Validate that the Docker image with name **cos** has been created by the "docker build" command that you executed in the previous step:
     ```
-    docker images
+    docker images | grep '\<apps/cos\>\|openliberty'
     ```

     - You should see the following images on the output.
 Notice that the base image, `openliberty/open-liberty`, is also listed.
 It was pulled as the first step of building application image.